Edith González: 1964–1981: Childhood and child actress

-González was born on 10 December 1964 in Mexico City, though other sources have said she was born in Monterrey.
+González was born on 10 December 1964 in Mexico City.
+Edith was discovered in a mall when both her and her mother went to buy shoes by a man who worked for Televisa, they urgently needed a beautiful girl with blonde hair and blue eyes - her mother accepted the offer and Edith with the help of her parents embarked in the Mexican Film Industry.
 She participated in school plays since her childhood and studied acting in New York, London and Paris.
 She was part of the academy of theater director Lee Strasberg, as well as studying at the Neighborhood Playhouse and the Actors Institute.
 González was also part of the Sorbonne University, where she studied English and art history, and jazz in Great Britain.
 Aged 5 and during a visit to the Siempre en Domingo program, she was chosen by the public to play a role with actor Rafael Baledón.
 From then on she appeared as a child actress in several films and TV series from the 70s.
 According to IMDb, her first acting credit role was on the 1970 telenovela produced by Televisa, Cosa juzgada.
 Her early papers on telenovelas included on Lucía Sombra (1971), La maldición de la blonda (1971), El amor tiene cara de mujer (1971), El edificio de enfrente (1972), Mi primer amor (1973), Los miserables (1973), for which she was awarded in 1974 with an Heraldo award in the category of "revelation artist" and Lo imperdonable (1975).

 She made her film debut in 1974 on the television film Canción de Navidad.
 Following this, some of her early films included El rey de los gorilas (1977), Alucarda, la hija de las tinieblas (1977), Cyclone (1978), Guyana: Crime of the Century (1979), Fabricantes de pánico (1980) and Cosa fácil (1982).

 González would continued working in multiple telenovelas produced by Televisa.
 At the age of 15, she had her first important paper on television participating on the telenovela Los ricos también lloran of 1979 sharing credits with Verónica Castro and Rogelio Guerra, and in which she also met and acted along Christian Bach with whom she had a longtime friendship until Bach's death.
 As a teenager, her works in telenovelas included Ambición (1980), Soledad (1980), in which she shared credits with Libertad Lamarque and El hogar que yo robé (1981), in which she shared credits with Angélica María.